 Claim: The consumption of poppy seeds used on bagels and muffins can produce positive results on drug screening tests.

-Opiates (morphine and codeine) can be detected in urine for at least
+Opiates (morphine and codeine) can be detected in urine for at least 48 hours after one eats food containing poppy seeds.
+As little as a single

 In 1990, a veteran St. Louis police officer was suspended for four months because his drug test showed positive for morphine after he'd eaten four poppy seed bagels the day before the urine sample was taken.
 He was reinstated with back pay after it was determined that poppy seeds and not drug use had produced those results.
 His case was especially puzzling to the department because the officer in question had a steady work record and demonstrated no indications of any problems before this incident was flagged during a random drug screen.
 The department performed an experiment by having another officer eat four poppy seed bagels and take a drug test.
-He, too, tested positive for morphine, confirming the poppy seed effect
+He, too, tested positive for morphine, confirming the poppy seed effect theory.

 In 1999, a New Jersey prison guard was fired for the same reason: a poppy seed bagel he'd had produced a positive drug test.
 His case was subjected to further examination, and he was reinstated seven months later.